-Mandated fortification of these two products is the first of its kind in Ghana.
+Mandated fortification of these two products (wheat flour and vegetable oil) is the first of its kind in Ghana.
 In June 2007, some wheat millers received three months free supply of micronutrients for the fortification of flour from the GOG.
-As a result of this and public awareness created in past years, some wheat millers and vegetable oil producers in Ghana are already fortifying their products (FAIRS report 2008 & 2009).
-Despite this, the industry believes that mandatory fortification would add substantial costs to the production of flour and vegetable oils.
-(FAIRS Report update 2010)
+As a result of this and public awareness created in past years, some wheat millers and vegetable oil producers in Ghana have been fortifying their products.
+Despite this, the industry believes that mandatory fortification adds substantial costs to the production of flour and vegetable oils.